MxmUrw/Hata/README.md

     (with a certain amount of corresponding proofs which would usually be expected)
 -   [ ] An unchecked box means that this topic is not implemented yet, but is considered for future implementation.
--   [-] A partial box means that this topic is currently in development, or that it once was implemented, but is currently pending a rewrite (being out of date because of rewrites in other places).
+-   [ ] [REW/WIP] An unchecked box with an annotation means that this topic is currently in development (WIP), or that it once was implemented, but is currently pending a rewrite (REW) (being out of date because of rewrites in other places).

 Full list: